-- Most modern accelerators have very tight tolerance on components' alignment, including vacuum components, and equipped with laserbased survey instrument to measure and to achieve the required accuracy in alignment. - ➤ It is essential to build in survey features (such as monuments, fiducials) on critical vacuum chambers that contain critical accelerator components.
-Typical areas of accelerator vacuum systems that require accurate positioning. - RF cavities - Beam position monitors (BPMs) and other beam instrumentations - Synchrotron radiation absorbers and masks - ❖ SR producing insertion devices (undulators, wigglers, etc.)
+- Most modern accelerators have very tight tolerance on components' alignment, including vacuum components, and equipped with laserbased survey instrument to measure and to achieve the required accuracy in alignment. - With modern laser trackers and network of reference monuments, positions of any component can be located better than 0.1 mm in a accelerator complex. - ➤ It is essential to build in survey features (such as monuments, fiducials) on critical vacuum chambers that contain critical accelerator components.
+Typical areas of accelerator vacuum systems that require accurate positioning. - RF cavities - ❖ Beam position monitors (BPMs) and other beam instrumentations - Synchrotron radiation absorbers and masks - ❖ SR producing insertion devices (undulators, wigglers, etc.)